WHAT CAN I DO WITH MY MAJOR?

 UC Sacramento Internship Program

 UCDC (CAPPP) Internship Program

 How to Secure an Internship:

 The process for obtaining an internship is very similar to the process of landing your first job.
 This cycle of resumes, cover letters, interviews, rejection, and success will help you post-graduation.
 Check out our Internship Process Handout or watch our workshop recording on How to Find an Internship to get some tips.
 Handshake is also a great resource.
 Keep applying!

 List of Internships:

 Browse our Internship Database for a full list of internships related to international studies - such as governmental, health, development, economic, and human rights organizations.

 International and Area Studies 195CE (I A STD 195CE) allows students to receive 4 units of academic credit for an internship.
 I A STD 195CE is offered through the Center of Community Learning every Spring and Summer.
 The internship should take place off-campus and may be paid or unpaid.
 It is expected that interns will contribute roughly 8-10 hours each week to their internship.
-To make sure your internship is eligible for internship credit, visit the Center of Community Learning Internship page.
+To make sure your internship is eligible for internship credit, visit the Center for Community Engagement page.

 Students may petition to apply I A STD 195CE towards their major or minor.
 Please submit your petition through the Petition Form for your major/minor under "Current Students."
 Please consult with your major/minor counselor for information on which requirement this course may fulfill.

 Global Studies Students can also use I A STD 195CE to fulfill their Senior Capstone.
 More information can be found here.